PRACTICE AREAS

 FREQUENTLY ASKED QUESTIONS

-The amount of money a personal injury lawyer gets from a settlement depends on the type of fee arrangement that has been agreed upon between the lawyer and the client.
-Generally, personal injury lawyers work on a contingency fee basis, meaning they only get paid if they win or settle the case.
+Most personal injury lawyers work on a contingency fee basis, meaning they take a percentage of the amount recovered from the defendant.
 The percentage typically ranges from 33% to 40%, but we have seen some attorneys negotiate contingency agreements as high as 60%.